Gamma-Software/BongoCat-mac/TROUBLESHOOTING.md

 **Solution:**
 1. Go to **System Preferences** → **Security & Privacy** → **Accessibility**
-2. Remove BangoCat from the list if it's there
+2. Remove BongoCat from the list if it's there
 3. Re-run the app and grant permissions when prompted

 ### Issue: Accessibility permission keeps being asked after reinstall